Schengen Area in 2025: Which Countries Are Included?

 Difference between the Schengen Area and the European Union

-Recent developments or changes in the Schengen Area for 2024
+Recent developments or changes in the Schengen Area for 2025

-• Romania and Bulgaria partially join Schengen
+Romania and Bulgaria to Join the Schengen Area

 How does the Schengen Area function